Got a spreadsheet with a lot of data? Wanna hide some of the clutter so you can help make sense of it? Filters are what you're looking for.

 - To remove all your filters, click the filter button (the one that looks like a funnel) above your spreadsheet.
 It'll change from blue to black, and poof, your filters will disappear.

 When you turn on filtering, it's turned on for everyone who's a member of the spreadsheet.
 Everyone looking at the sheet sees the same filtered data.
 This is great when you want your collaborators to have the same view.

 If you want to set filters but not affect everyone else's view, you can create a filter view.

 Using filter views

-Filter views allow you to filter data without affecting everyone else’s view of the data.
+Filter views allow you to filter and sort data without affecting everyone else’s view of the data.
 Filter views are saved, allowing you to quickly come back to them without having to waste time reapplying filters each time.

 To create a filter view from scratch...